carbon-language/carbon-lang/clang/README.txt

                  path-sensitive "graph-reachability" engine for writing
                  analyses that reason about different possible paths of execution through source code.
-This is currently being employ to write a set of checks for finding bugs in software.
+This is currently being employed to write a set of checks for finding bugs in software.

    libcodegen  - Lower the AST to LLVM IR for optimization & codegen.
 Depends
                  on libast.